JordanZimmitti/JZDateTime/README.md

 #### Using JZDate

-Click here for the full documentation of the library:
+The full documentation of the JZDate library: https://github.com/JordanZimmitti/JZDateTime/blob/master/JZTIME%20DOC

 #### Using JZTime

-Click here for the full documentation of the library:
+The full documentation of the JZTime library: